3 Tips to feeding your picky eater…. when all they want is fries!

 And most often, it ends up putting the parent’s mind at ease.
 As their child’s intake isn’t quite as limited as they had thought!

-And if it truly is, of course, we work on strategies to expand the food intake as well as supplementation if needed.
+And if it truly is, of course, we work on strategies to expand the food intake and supplementation if needed.

 2) Don’t short-order cook